pickettbd/meryl/documentation/source/quick-start.rst

   GTGCTTTTGCCGTTACGCACCACCCCGTCAGTAGCTGAACAGGAGGGACAGCTGATAGAAACAGAAGCCACTGGAGC
   ACCTCAAAAACACCATCATACACTAAATCAGTAAGTTGGCAGCATCACC

-Dropping the kmer threshold to 10 (`at-least 10`) and assembling those repeat k-mers finds 11 repeat sequences, one of length 770 bp and one of length 1195 bp.
+Dropping the k-mer threshold to 10 (`at-least 10`) and assembling those repeat k-mers finds 11 repeat sequences, one of length 770 bp and one of length 1195 bp.